vasilGerginski/Gatsbylius/README.md

 npm start
 ```

+If you use the `gatsby-starter-default`, you will need to remove the src folder content because we already define the `Layout` in the theme.
+To override it, you can use [Gatsby shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/), more documentation will be done on this subject soon!

 ## Get help

 If you need help we encourage you to search on the web first.
 It will help you discover the community around both project (Gatsby & Sylius).
 You might find additional resources for learning each library in-depth when you will be ready.